dphiffer/chickenbot.phiffer.org/README.md

 ## Google Sheet

 1. Make a new Google Sheet.
+(You can also make a copy of [this template](https://docs.google.com/spreadsheets/d/19DqJlX8DysBDObseu9c4sgy1vVTdOokGKfbkOAr77Q0/edit).)
 2. Setup 4 sheets: Upcoming, Archive, Tasks, People.
 3. The Upcoming and Archive sheets should each have columns: date, time, task, person, status.
 4. The Tasks sheet should have columns: name, question, frequency, time.